 - 1. Unlicensed products, indications or doses without acceptance of authoritative body of recommended opinion - Medicines without a substantial wholesale body of support unless in BNF or Children's BNF - 3.
 Medicines by manufacturer's recommendation or with wholesale opinion as being specialist only - 4.
 Medicines whose monitoring or control remains within secondary care - 5.
 Primary Care is unable to monitor therapy sufficiently to oversee treatment or adjust the dose where necessary to ensure safety - 6.
 IV drugs agreed as not an appropriate drug for primary care prescribing (some of these can appropriately be waived in certain situations e.g. palliative care, paediatrics or cystic fibrosis. - 7.
 Where the administration requirements of a medicine makes it unsuitable for use in Primary Care. - 8.
-Medicines for which the funding is levied out with primary care e.g. PBR excluded drugs. - 9.
+Medicines for which the funding is levied out with primary care e.g. PBR excluded drugs, NHSE Commissioned drugs - 9.
 The specialist medicine, dressing or appliance is only available through a hospital. - 10.
-Medicines where a suitable licensed alternative is available. - 11.
-Medicines that have been rejected by NICE. - 12.
-Requiring long-term, on-going specialist monitoring of toxicity/efficacy (because the side-effect profile necessitates rigorous supervision by the hospital consultant or, the full range of possible side-effects, particularly long-term effects needs to be established) - 13.
+Requiring long-term, on-going specialist monitoring of toxicity/efficacy (because the side-effect profile necessitates rigorous supervision by the hospital consultant or, the full range of possible side-effects, particularly long-term effects needs to be established) - 11.
 That are hospital indicated clinical trial materials